statsmodels/statsmodels/docs/source/duration.rst

     examples/notebooks/generated/

-There some notebook examples on the Wiki:
+There are some notebook examples on the Wiki:
 `Wiki notebooks for PHReg and Survival Analysis <https://github.com/statsmodels/statsmodels/wiki/Examples#survival-analysis>`_